AshmitaRoy/aschmut/index.md

 ### Markdown

-# LIFE-CHANGING NO-CONTEXT QUOTES BY PRITHVIRAJ CHOUDHURY
+## LIFE-CHANGING NO-CONTEXT QUOTES BY PRITHVIRAJ CHOUDHURY

+- " If you increase distance enough you find people from Dhaka, I speak from experience "
+- " Ooh with this toy doctor set I can play the role of your father "
+- " Ya I own you, you're basically my uterus "
 - " Of course I know PEEDIPIE I'm a LAWYER"
-- " Ki dinkal thakur "
-- " NO! "
 - " Listen. " * cue Aschmut panique *
-- " Neel ghumiye poro "
-- " Nyangto Yaksha Dul "
-- " No 🐱 for RJ Sayan "
-- " Ooh with this toy doctor set you can play my father's role "
-- " If you increase the distance enough you find people from Dhaka, I speak from experience "
 - " I played with that man's monkey "
 - " She stole my dad's Tommy "
+- " No 🐱 for RJ Sayan "
+- " Nyangto Yaksha Dul "
+- " Neel ghumiye poro "
-- " Ya I own you, you're basically my uterus "
+- " Ki dinkal thakur "
 - " No matter how choppy the ocean gets, we shall always find our way back home.
 We shall moor in the safety of our friendship and the love we share.
 I hope we can always be each others' anchor " *(the most r/wholesome words ever written to me, thank you )*